intersimone999/ruby-rust/README.md

 ```

 ## Structure
-Everything in Rust is defined in the `Rust` module and organized in submodule, one for each core feature.
+Everything in Rust is defined in the `Rust` module and organized in submodules, one for each core feature.
 The modules currently available are:

 - `Rust` contains the core data structures (data frames, matrices) and functions that allow to interact with R. The data structures provide their core functions (e.g., data frames have the `merge` method);
 - `Rust::Descriptive` provides descriptive statistic functions (e.g., mean, variance);